5 things to know about Queen Elizabeth's wealth and King Charles III's inheritance

 No inheritance tax for the king

-Death and taxes are said to be inescapable, but the U.K.'s monarch is exempted by law from one major tax aimed at the wealthy upon inheritance: The estate tax.
+Death and taxes are said to be inescapable, but the U.K.'s monarch is exempt by law from one major tax aimed at the wealthy upon inheritance: The estate tax.

-The nation's sovereign gets off the hook with inheritance taxes, according to the Economist.
+The nation's sovereign is off the hook for inheritance taxes, according to The Economist.
 To that end, King Charles won't face the U.K.'s 40% inheritance tax, which otherwise would have eaten up about $200 million of his mother's estate.

 The Crown Estate: $34.3 billion in assets